 To be in the top 25% for Ivy League schools, you’ll need a minimum SAT score of 1590/1600, or ACT score of 35/36.
 On the flip side, if you have anything lower than a 1470 for SAT and 31 for ACT, you have some work to do.
 To reemphasize, your test scores are not everything, and these numbers are designed to help you understand what you should be shooting for.

-SAT Subject Tests in areas that closely align with your academic interests can reinforce high grades and demonstrate commitment.
-Taking additional tests demonstrate a wide range of achievement and intellectual curiosity.
+It used to be that SAT Subject Tests, in areas that closely align with your academic interests, could reinforce high grades and demonstrate commitment.
+However, SAT subjects are no longer offered.

 Similar to the SAT and ACT, colleges consider these tests to account for differences in rigor and grading at different high schools.
-Selective colleges like to see scores in the 700s at the lowest, but in the upper half of the 700s to be a strong applicant.
+Selective colleges like to see at least 4's, but 5's will help you compete at the most selective colleges.

 A common pitfall here is trying to squeeze any and all activities into your resume in order to impress the admissions committee.
 The committee has screened thousands of applications, and having a long, unfocused list of activities will actually end up hurting you.